zqsz-xiv/Remeld/README.md

 ## Known Issues:
 - Damage formula rounding means that simulated damage will not be perfectly consistent with the game, nor other gear solvers.
-- FPS tax is missing from PPS calculation.